genexuslabs/genexus-next-plugin-sample/frontend/README.md

 You can also see that we have an outliner, whose selection is updated according to the text editor selection (and vice versa).
 Note that the text belonging to the `SampleStructPart` has its corresponding nodes, with icon and text.
 This is defined as a contribution, which you can check [here](./packages/main/src/contributions/source-editor-contribution.ts).

 Finally, you can also see that the default region has syntax coloring, which is another contribution that you can check [here](./packages/main/src/contributions/grammars-provider.ts).

+The [Syntaxes folder](./packages/main/src/language/syntaxes) contains two examples for syntax coloring.
+In these JSON files, we have defined patterns based on regex matches that are bound to a 'name'.
+This name represents a scope (essentially, a token for our purposes).
+You can check [here (and its includes)](https://github.com/eclipse-theia/theia/blob/master/packages/monaco/data/monaco-themes/vscode/dark_plus.json) for a reference of available scopes.
+Available languages for syntax coloring are declared in [grammars.json](./packages/main/src/language/grammars.json).
+Note that in this file, the language id is always defined as gx_{objectname}, source editors expect for that pattern to fetch the language configuration.

 When it comes to editing as a structure, we also have an implementation of `StructEditor`, which can be easily extended to work with any object part (or other kinds of elements).
 To enable this editing mode, the [`SampleStructPart`](./packages/main/src/parts/sample-struct-part.ts) extends the `StructPart` class, which provides the basic logic and helpers to allow editors to edit it as a structure.